 The SEA and AA processes that have been undertaken alongside the preparation of the Strategy have brought about changes to the emerging Strategy thereby enabling the mitigation of any potentially adverse environmental effects.
-Recommendations made by the SEA and AA processes either have already been integrated into the Draft Strategy that is being placed on public display or shall be integrated into the Strategy in advance of adoption66.
-All SEA/AA recommendations are identified on Table 9.2 and Table 9.3 below; recommendations to be fully integrated into the Strategy in advance of adoption are highlighted in grey.
+All recommendations made by the SEA and AA processes are identified on Table 9.2 and Table 9.3 below and have been integrated into the Strategy.